bigskysoftware/htmx/www/content/essays/how-did-rest-come-to-mean-the-opposite-of-rest.md

 term "REST" to describe what they were doing.

-Even though they were doing things like publishing swagger documentation for their RESTful APIs or [complaining about API churn of their RESTful APIs](https://www.infoq.com/articles/no-more-mvc-frameworks/), things that wouldn't be occuring if they were actually creating RESTful APIs.
+Even though they were doing things like publishing swagger documentation for their RESTful APIs or [complaining about API churn of their RESTful APIs](https://www.infoq.com/articles/no-more-mvc-frameworks/), things that wouldn't be occurring if they were actually creating RESTful APIs.

 Finally, in the late 2010s, people had had enough:  REST, even in its RESTless form, simply wasn't keep up with the needs